Vignesh-Rangaraj/VIGILEYE---Drowsiness-Detection-System/README.md

 - Drowsiness detection using EAR logic
 - Works with webcam, image, or video
 - Lightweight and easy to run
-- Highly configurable threshold values
+- Highly configurable thresholds and parameters

 -------------------------------------
 HOW IT WORKS